gmmorris/gmmorris.github.io/_posts/2019-03-01-structured-greping-of-structured-logging-using-grep-for-json.md

 <section>
 The most important take away for me has been that structured logging opens up a whole world of options when you want to analyse what is going on in your system.
 But as I said earlier: **There isn't much point having structured logs if you can't reason about them in a structured manner in the place where you need them  **.

-Feel free to play around with **jgrep** and submit a [pull request](https://github.com/gmmorris/jgrep) if you spot an error or have an improvement to offer.
+Feel free to play around with **jg** and submit a [pull request](https://github.com/gmmorris/jg) if you spot an error or have an improvement to offer.

 For example, if you look at that last example I gave, you might have noticed that even though the _devicetype_ and _ua_ fields are on the same _device_ object, you can't match against both at the same time.
-Ideally you would be able to do something like ```jgrep '.device{"devicetype":1,"ua"*:"GSA/"}'``` which would definitely be more intuitive.
-This is just one example of a still missing feature which I'll be more than happy to receive a [pull request](https://github.com/gmmorris/jgrep) for.
+Ideally you would be able to do something like ```jg '.device{"devicetype":1,"ua"*:"GSA/"}'``` which would definitely be more intuitive.
+This is just one example of a still missing feature which I'll be more than happy to receive a [pull request](https://github.com/gmmorris/jg) for.

 I haven't yet published the cli tool to _Homebrew_ or _APT_, but I hope to do so once I feel the tool is mature enough.
-In the meantime you can download the latest release on [Github](https://github.com/gmmorris/jgrep).
+In the meantime you can download the latest release on [Github](https://github.com/gmmorris/jg).
 </section>